-Russia’s Beijing Olympic 20km champions Olga Kaniskina and Valeriy Borchin are the star attractions of the Chinese leg of the 2009 IAAF Race Walking Challenge which takes place this weekend (18/19) in Wuxi, a coastal city in Jiangsu province.
+Russia’s Olympic 20km champions Olga Kaniskina and Valeriy Borchin are the star attractions of the Chinese leg of the 2009 IAAF Race Walking Challenge which takes place this weekend (18/19) in Wuxi, a coastal city in Jiangsu province.

 One year ago this weekend the Chinese edition of the 2008 IAAF Race Walking Challenge was given the honour of inaugurating Beijing’s Olympic stadium, becoming the first sporting event to be held in what is now commonly dubbed the ‘Bird’s Nest’.

 At 9am on Friday 18 April 2008 the men’s 20km race walkers set off, and later on in the day (1500hrs) the women took their turn at the same race distance.
 The result of these races saw Australia’s Jared Tallent and China’s Liu Hong respectively becoming the first sports victors in the stadium which later in the summer was to attract 1.2 million spectators to watch ten days (men’s marathon only on the final day) of some of the best track and field action in Olympic history.